Health Conditions That Affect Sleep Quality

 Does pregnancy mess up your sleep?

 Sleep can be elusive during pregnancy, and it can happen despite your system pushing you to take more rest and sleep.
 It's an interesting problem.
-You will feel tired and feel the urge to pee late at night.
+You will feel tired and have the urge to urinate during the night.
 You will feel calm, but your legs will be restless.
 And you might snore louder than your partner.
 So yes, all of it can lead to sleep disorders.

-In fact, as the levels of progesterone hormone increase, your body pumps more blood into the system to take care of the fetus.
-More blood and more Progesterone means you will feel sleepy during the day.
+In fact, as the levels of the progesterone hormone increase, your body pumps more blood into the system to take care of the fetus.
+More blood and more progesterone mean you will feel sleepy during the day.
 But napping can be seductive, especially when you are carrying a baby.
 Long naps can rob you of your essential night's sleep.

-But even if you don't take a long nap during the daytime, your nighttime rest will be dotted with frequent bathroom trips as along with stress, the baby's movement puts pressure on your bladder.
+Even if you don't take a long nap during the daytime, your nighttime rest will be dotted with frequent bathroom trips, as, along with stress, the baby's movement puts pressure on your bladder.

 Can good food and side sleeping positions during pregnancy give you better sleep?

 Another factor that hampers your sleep during pregnancy is the food you eat.
 Spicy food can cause digestion issues and physical discomfort and tend to lead to eating disorders.
-So, consuming small portions and more carbs (more helpful if you look at the Glycemic Index of the food you eat) is better as you need more energy for yourself and your baby.
+So, consuming smaller portions and more carbs (more helpful if you look at the glycemic index of the food you eat) is better, as you need more energy for yourself and your baby.

-And ultimately, your own many different types of mood swings and sets of emotions can be the catalyst to all the sleep problems you face as you move to the third trimester.
+Ultimately, different types of mood swings and sets of emotions can be the catalyst for all the sleep problems you face as you move into the third trimester.
 Pre-birth anxiety disorder and depression can disrupt your 'me time' in your daily life.
-But you can try yoga, and exercises to keep your mood in check: nothing vigorous, just light stretching and breathing reps.
+But you can try yoga and exercises to keep your mood in check: nothing vigorous, just light stretching and breathing reps.
 And if nothing works, then it is better to consult an expert or keep your family and friends around for emotional support.

 natural and organic pillows